High & Low Tide Times, and Monthly Tide Charts

-It’s hard to believe by tides are actually extremely long waves created by the gravitational pull of the moon and sun on the water.
-The water level rises near the coast as the crest of the wave approaches, and falls as the crest moves out into the ocean.
-These waves move very slowly compared to the regular shoreline waves we are used to and for this reason are called ‘long-period’ waves.
+Tides are extremely long waves created by the gravitational pull of the moon and sun on the water.
+The water level rises near the coast as the crest of the tide (wave) approaches, and falls as the crest moves out into the ocean.
+These waves move very slowly compared to regular shoreline waves and for this reason are called ‘long-period’ waves.

 The moon plays the dominant role in generating our tides.
-While the sun is larger and therefore creates more gravity, it is much further from Earth and has less of an affect on our oceans than the moon (the sun has about half the moon’s gravitational pull on our oceans).
+While the sun is larger (generating more gravity), its much further from Earth and therefore has about half of the moon’s gravitational pull on our ocean.

 Because tides are primarily caused by the moon, most coastal areas experience two high tides and two low tides each lunar day.
 However some places will only experience one tidal cycle a day!
-(Read more about this mystery — insert link) A lunar day–a bit longer than a regular or solar day due to the moon revolving in the same direction as the earth spins–is 24 hours and 50 minutes.
+A lunar day–a bit longer than a regular or solar day due to the moon revolving in the same direction as the earth spins–is 24 hours and 50 minutes.
 Generally each high tide occurs 12 hours and 25 minutes apart, with low tide occurring between.

 Understanding High Tide and Low Tide

 High tide is when the water level is at its highest point in any location.
 This occurs as the crest of the wave reaches this specific location.
 The tide is “rising” as it approaches this point, and begins “falling” after it has reached high tide.
 Often, the tide will leave a “high-tide line” composed of sea plants, foam, and other detritus deposited by the high water.